← Back to Blog

 Where TWAP fails outright

 TWAP needs trading history.
-If a pool has low volume, the price accumulator barely moves — the "average" is just whatever price the pool happened to be at when it was last traded.
+If a pool has low volume, the price accumulator barely moves — the "average" reflects whatever the pool happened to be at during sparse trading.
 In a thin, stale pool, TWAP provides false confidence.

 Custom Feeds: The Highest-Risk Category

-Many protocols implement their own price calculations — typically to price assets that don't have Chainlink feeds or to combine data sources.
+Many protocols implement their own price calculations — typically to price assets without Chainlink feeds or to combine data sources.
 This is where the most critical oracle bugs live.

 Spot price from reserves